-As co-instructor, I developed and gave instructional lectures and designed a new hands-on lab centered around a water pumping system I had developed for solar-powered cooling chambers in Kenya and India.
-By generating and analyzing data from the lab, students were able to select a water pump that could meet flow requirements for an irrigation system in a developing economy.
+As co-instructor, I developed and gave lectures and designed a new hands-on lab on a water pumping system I had developed for solar-powered cooling chambers in Kenya and India.
+By generating and analyzing data from the lab, students were able to select a water pump that could meet flow requirements for an irrigation system in a rural community.

 Course Description: Students survey energy technologies including solar wind and hydro power, cooking, indoor heating, irrigation, and agricultural productivity, through an international development context to impart energy literacy and common-sense applications.
 This course focuses on compact, robust, low-cost systems for meeting the needs of households and small business; and provides an overview of identifying user needs, assessing the suitability of specific technologies, and strategies for implementation in developing countries.
 Labs reinforce lecture material through hands-on activities including system assembly and testing.